JustinGausin/JustinGausin.github.io/_posts/2024-01-27-OCR-Navy-RMF.md

 {% include gallery caption="From Left to right: Perfect List, Not a Perfect List (Values are wrong), Missing Device from List, and Missing Device from Diagram" %}

+# Applying OCR in the Topology Diagram
+Placeholder for now....